American Ninja Warrior in training at The St. James

 11. Experience Asian culture through art at the Freer & Sackler Galleries.
 Art Cart and Imaginasia activities are available most weekends and sometimes during the week for families to enjoy.

 12. Contemplate the exhibits at the Hirshhorn Museum.
 While some of the collection and installations may initially seem a bit sophisticated for children — many pieces have deeper meaning that is over their heads — they can still appreciate much of it on a visual level.
-Past exhibits like Suprasensorial and Ai Weiwei: According to What are good examples.
-And the current Yayoi Kusama: Infinity Mirrors is on view through May 14.
+Past exhibits like Pulse , Suprasensorial and Ai Weiwei: According to What are other good examples.
+They also offer programs especially for kids or that all ages will enjoy, like STORYTIME+ and DRAW — see the events calendar for dates and details.

 At other local museums…

 14. Foster an interest in art at the National Gallery.
-The East Building just underwent a big renovation and is better than ever.
+The East Building underwent a big renovation a few years ago and is better than ever.
 The “sparkly” moving sidewalk between the East and West Buildings is always a hit.
 And don’t forget to check to see if any family programs are on the schedule.

-15. Head to the National Building Museum for playtime in the Building Zone, exhibits, and activities in the Great Hall.
-PLAY WORK BUILD upstairs is a blast for all ages.
-Admission is $3/person for the Building Zone, $7-12 for exhibits.
+15. Head to the National Building Museum for playtime in the PLAY WORK BUILD and activities in the Great Hall.
+Check to see what other current exhibits might appeal to young guests, too.
+The Summer Block Party exhibit is always a seasonal must-do.
+Admission is regularly $7-12 for the exhibits, $12-16 with LAWN, too.
 (Tip: There is no admission fee for museum members, and a family membership is just $90/year.
-For many of us who visit often, this is well worth it!)
+For those who visit often, this is well worth it!)

 17. Cruise on over to the U.S. Navy Museum.
 This true hidden DC gem, located on the Navy base in southeast DC, is full of artifacts that illustrate the history of the navy.